 Revealing too much informationRevealing too much information

 Like asking too many questions, revealing too much information is just as bad.
 The board interview is the final part of the approval process, so there is no point in prolonging it needlessly.
 When you make it drag on for longer, you increase the chances of going into sensitive subjects or telling them more than you should.
-For instance, if they ask whether you have family in NYC, just answer no if you don’t.
-But if you go on to say that you have three nephews from out of town that will stay every weekend, then you could make them worried that you’ll be a noisy neighbor.
+For instance, if they ask whether you have family in NYC, answer no if you don’t.
+But if you say that you have three nephews from out of town that will stay every weekend, you could make them worried that you’ll be a noisy neighbor.

 Being evasive or dishonestBeing evasive or dishonest